Insect Infestation in Books

-While the connotation of a bookworm is that of a voracious reader, there are insects that actually feed from books.
-Books are inherently inviting and vulnerable, given their construction of organic materials such as paper, cardboard, starch based binding adhesive, cotton and leather.
+While the connotation of a bookworm is that of a voracious reader, there are insects that actually feed on books.
+Books are inherently inviting and vulnerable, given their construction of organic materials such as paper, cardboard, starch-based binding adhesive, cotton, and leather.
 If left unattended, insects can lead to a significant amount of damage.

 Bookworms are not actually worms.

-Another common culprit are silverfish.
-Silverfish are a nuisance to not only books, but any paper related items.
+Another common culprit is silverfish.
+Silverfish are a nuisance to not only books but any paper-related items.
 These insects feed off the adhesive in bindings and on paper.
 Damage from these insects resembles skinning and shallow losses along the surface, to irregular elongated holes and losses along the edges.

 While typically known to be significantly detrimental to wood, they can also quickly cause damage to the covers and bindings on books.

 These small white insects tend to infest damp and moldy books and feed on the mold and fungi within the text block.